vipul-gorasiya/Spring-Custom-Event-Example/README.md

 1. Import project as Maven project
 2. Run application as Spring Boot Application
 3. Launch URL: "http://localhost:8080/sendEmail".
 This will call EmailController which calls EmailService in turn which publishes the event to send email.
-4. Observe log to see the sequence of event listener execution and relate it with differnt defined listeners
+4. Observe log to see the sequence of event listener execution and relate it with different defined listeners